Flavors of Italy: The Very Best of Emilia-Romagna

 Skill Level — Easy–Moderate

 This is an easy to moderate guided or self-guided tour with a terrain that varies from flat to hilly with some gentle climbs and descents.
 The average length of the daily rides vary from 44-62 km.
-You will cycle on paved backroads and bike paths with little traffic, although there are stretches where we share the roads with cars.
+You will cycle on paved backroads and bike paths with little traffic, although there are stretches where you’ll share the roads with cars.
 The roads are 90% asphalted and 10% unpaved surfaces and trails.

 Closest international airport to the tour start of Parma is Bologna, located 6 km from the city center.